 Shiba Inu Golden Retriever Mix

 Shiba Inu Size Brief Overview

-Shiba Inu comes from Japan, and it is used for hunting.
-They are in different sizes: small, medium, or large.
+Shiba Inu is a Japanese dog used for hunting.
+They come in different sizes: small, medium, or large.
 They are alert and intelligent but sometimes become egoistic and aggressive in various situations.

+Shiba Inu Golden Retriever Mix